 We won’t bury the lede: Disneyland discounts pale in comparison to those offered by Walt Disney World.
 Since Disneyland has fewer hotels and those are typically booked to near-capacity, it’s less important for Disney to offer hotel discounts.
-Beyond that, there’s a hotel room shortage in Anaheim, which together means a relative lack of discounts for 2018.
-(With Star Wars: Galaxy’s Edge opening in 2019, that’s likely only to get worse.)
+Beyond that, there’s a hotel room shortage in Anaheim, which together means a relative lack of discounts.
+With Star Wars: Galaxy’s Edge opening in Summer 2019, that’s likely only to get worse.

 In this post, we’ll offer information on typical discounts at Disneyland Resort.
 The good news is that it’s much easier to understand the various discounts at Disneyland than it is Walt Disney World’s discounts.
 The bad news is that this is because there are far fewer types of Disneyland discounts…

-Disneyland also lacks PIN codes, and some of the other novel discounts that are from time to time found at Walt Disney World.
+Disneyland also lacks some of the other novel discounts that are from time to time found at Walt Disney World.
 Basically, Disneyland has vacation packages and hotel rooms with percentage off discounts as their main types of discounts, with a few variations on those same types of discounts.

 Still, some of the Disneyland discounts that are offered are better than others.
 Discounts are quite predictable as they typically repeat from year to year, so to get an idea of how the various discounts stack up and when they might be offered, we’ve put together this article rating Disneyland’s discounts.